How do I Avoid and Manage Blocked Nipple Pores while Breastfeeding?

 What are causes of plugged or blocked nipple pores?

-An obstruction within the milk duct close to the surface of the nipple (which can cause milk stasis, literally, milk standing still), or an obstruction on the surface of the nipple can cause blisters and plugged pores.
+An obstruction within the milk duct close to the surface of the nipple (which can cause milk stasis, literally, milk standing still), or a blockage on the surface of the nipple can cause blisters and plugged pores.
 Often a bit of skin grows over the pore, further preventing milk flow.
-Contributing factors include:

-Friction on the nipple – A poor latch, which allows baby’s tongue to rub against the nipple, or an ill-fitting pump flange may cause a milk blister or bleb.
+Friction or trauma on the nipple.
+A poor latch, which allows baby’s tongue to rub against the nipple, or an ill-fitting pump flange may cause a milk blister or bleb.

 How can I manage plugged nipple pores?

-You can usually treat a plugged nipple pore at home while continuing with your usual feeding or pumping routine.
+You can usually manage plugged nipple pore at home while continuing with your usual feeding or pumping routine.

-Rest and proper nutrition are also important to keep your milk flowing.
-Easier said than done right now, we know.
-But maternal stress and fatigue are risk factors for developing a clogged duct while good nutrition can support your immune system which will help you heal and ward off progression to mastitis (an infection of the breast).
+Rest and proper nutrition are also important to keep your milk flowing.3 Easier said than done right now, we know.
+But maternal stress and fatigue are risk factors for developing a clogged duct while good nutrition can support your immune system, which can help you heal.

 Note that the remedy for blocked nipple pore is a bit different than how to unclog a blocked milk duct.

-Our team of registered dietitian nutritionists and lactation consultants is available to chat for free!
-They’re here to help on our live chat from Monday through Friday 8am-6pm (ET).
+Our team of registered dietitian nutritionists and lactation consultants is available to chat for free.
+They’re here to help on our free to live chat from Monday - Friday 8am-6pm (ET).
 Chat now!

 Emptying your breasts frequently and thoroughly is the best way to prevent and treat blocks and plugs.
 Feed your baby regularly and make plans to pump or hand express if you know you will miss a feeding.
 Take care to correct any feeding issues promptly by speaking with a lactation consultant.